3 Must-Try Green Tea Desserts

 - Put the cream, whole milk, sugar, tea bags, and salt in a medium saucepan.
 Over medium-low heat, bring the milk mixture to a light simmer.

-- While whisking the egg yolks, add one-quarter of the milk mixture to the bowl (you want to temper the eggs - prevent them from cooking).
+- While whisking the egg yolks, add one-quarter of the milk mixture to the bowl (you want to temper the eggs to prevent them from cooking).
 Now add in the rest of the milk mixture very slowly, continuing to whisk.

 - Once you've added all of the milk mixture to the eggs, pour everything back into your saucepan.

-- Now heat the pan, constantly stirring for 5 to 10 minutes (over medium-low heat).
+- Now heat the pan, constantly stirring, for 5 to 10 minutes (over medium-low heat).
 You'll know the mixture has thickened enough (like a custard) when it coats the back of your spoon.
-Alternatively, check the temperature: when it reaches 170 degrees, it's done.
-Be careful not to overcook the mixture as the milk will curdle - in which case you'll need to strain it before the next step.
+Alternatively, check the temperature; when it reaches 170 degrees, it's done.
+Be careful not to overcook the mixture, as the milk will curdle, in which case you'll need to strain it before the next step.

 - Pour the custard into a bowl and cover.
 Let the custard reach room temperature before placing it in the fridge overnight (or for at least 6 hours).

 - Once the custard has cooled, put it into your ice cream maker and freeze according to the instructions.
-Alternatively, place the container into the freezer, stirring occasionally.
+Alternatively, place the container in the freezer, stirring occasionally.
 Make sure your ice cream has firmed up to your desired texture, then serve.